openstack/ceilometer/doc/source/configuration.rst

 publishers should be the same as the related names of the plugins in :file:`setup.cfg`.

 The default configuration can be found in `pipeline.yaml`_.
+For more details about how to configure dispatchers under publisher in the :ref:`dispatcher-configuration`.

 .. _pipeline.yaml: https://git.openstack.org/cgit/openstack/ceilometer/tree/etc/ceilometer/pipeline.yaml